ForgottenProgramme/conda-pypi/docs/developer/architecture.md

 The plugin registers several hooks with `conda`'s plugin system.
-The subcommand hook adds the `conda pypi` subcommand to conda through `conda_pypi.plugin.conda_subcommands()`, providing both `conda pypi install` for installing PyPI packages with conversion and `conda pypi convert` for converting PyPI packages without installing them.
+The subcommand hook adds the `conda pypi` subcommand to conda through `conda_pypi.plugin.conda_subcommands()`, providing `conda pypi install` for installing PyPI packages with conversion, `conda pypi convert` for converting PyPI packages without installing them, and `conda pypi index` for indexing a local directory of `.whl` files to create a local conda channel.

 The plugin also registers two post-command hooks that extend conda's existing commands.
 The environment protection hook triggers after `install`,